 Computer Technology Fee.
-A fee of \$22 per trimester is assessed to all currently enrolled students.
+A fee of \$25 per trimester is assessed to all currently enrolled students.
 These fees are used for expanding computer access to students and upgrading computer hardware and software.

 Counseling and Career Services Fee.
-The Counseling and Career Services fee is \$23 per trimester.
+The Counseling and Career Services fee is \$25 per trimester.
 The fee supports programs that will increase the academic success and retention of all students.
-Also, this fee will assist students in the transition process from student to first professional job following graduation.
+Also, this fee will assist students in the transition process from student to professional job following graduation.
 Some of the programs receiving funding support are job development, on-campus job recruitment, resume writing services, career and academic counseling programs and services.

 Graduate Application Fee.
-There is a graduate student application fee of \$25.00 per application submitted, effective with the Fall 2003 trimester.
+There is a graduate student application fee of \$25 per application submitted.

 Strategic Academic Fee.
-A fee of \$10 per credit hour up to a maximum of 12 hours is assessed to all currently enrolled students.
+A fee of \$10 per credit hour is assessed to all currently enrolled students.
 The fee will support targeted initiatives that enhance the student's learning experience.

 Student Activity Fee.
-The Student Activity fee is \$28 per trimester.
+The Student Activity fee is \$31 per trimester.
 The fee supports programs and activities to enrich the extracurricular life of students.
 Some of the programs and activities receiving funding support are the Smart Start Center, the student newspaper, entertainment and educational events, student clubs and organizations, the Student Senate, student leadership development, diversity observance events, and the Safe Ride shuttle.

 Student Center Fee.
-The Student Center fee is \$23 per trimester.
+The Student Center fee is \$25 per trimester.
 The fee supports the operation of the Student Center, which provides facilities for meetings, student offices, a typing center, lounges, recreation areas, study areas, and a number of other related programs and services.

 Transcript Fee.
-GSU charges a fee of \$5.00 per transcript.
+GSU charges a fee of \$5 per transcript.